akeneo/pim-community-dev/Bundle/LocaleBundle/Resources/doc/reference/number-formatting.md

 * [Format style constants](#format-style-constants)
 * [Numeric attribute constants](#numeric-attribute-constants)

-This example uses default locale and outputs the value of \NumberFormatter::PARSE_INT_ONLY_ATTRIBUTE for given number style and locale.
+This example uses default locale and outputs the value of \NumberFormatter::PARSE_INT_ONLY for given number style and locale.

 ```